The Petit Lenormand deck is available now. Limited stock

 A person who appears solid but is increasingly irritated by what does not change.

-On the level of character traits, this combination may describe someone resilient, enduring, capable of holding on in difficult contexts, but who has accumulated frustrations and resentments.
+On the level of character traits, this combination may describe someone resilient, enduring, and capable of holding on in difficult contexts, but who has accumulated frustrations and resentments.
 The Mountain highlights a facade of solidity, sometimes coldness.
 The Whip reveals the anger brewing beneath the surface, impatience, and sometimes biting reactions when pressure mounts.
 The Moon shows that behind this apparent hardness lies great sensitivity, a fear of failure or rejection.
 The Scythe invites this person to cut ties with certain imposed obligations, to break away from the role of 'pillar' that must bear everything, and to make more radical decisions for their own well-being.

 Profession